withastro/docs/src/pages/en/guides/markdown-content.md

 }
 ```

-...every Markdown or MDX file will have `customProperty` in its frontmatter!
+Now, every Markdown or MDX file will have `customProperty` in its frontmatter!
 This is available when [importing your markdown](#importing-markdown) and from [the `Astro.props.frontmatter` property in your layouts](#frontmatter-layout).

 #### Example: calculate reading time